OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

-- [ ] Write a route to add a new wizarding school
+- [ X ] Write a route to add a new wizarding school

 ### _student_

-- [ ] Write a route to add a new student
+- [ X ] Write a route to add a new student
 </details>

 <details>